 In York’s market, reframing involves a significant cost difference because parts of his service area are at high risk for fire.
 A standard deck plan must meet San Diego County fire code using heavy timber framing—bigger members are slower to ignite.
 For York, such situations are an opportunity to suggest steel framing, which about 10 percent of his replacement customers opt for.

-Sound Frame, weak Decking
+Sound Frame, Weak Decking & Deck Boards

 About 25 percent of the calls Brown gets involve repair.
 “Our rule of thumb is, if the framing is sound but the decking is crappy—which happens a lot—we will do everything we can to reuse as much of it as possible.”